-21. Please indicate your preference for the following: ☑ Option 1 - Develop and provide data migration software to transfer lifetime dog registrations to the centralised registration system. ☐ Option 2 - Local governments manually enter lifetime dog registrations into the centralised registration system. ☐ Option 3 - Owners re-register their lifetime dog registration on the centralised registration system.
-Please indicate reasons for your preference: Once a central system is ready and a data extract schema known and tested, why would ALL the records not be transferred at a specific point?
-This would not be overly difficult.
+21. Please indicate your preference for the following:

+$\boxtimes$ Option 1 - Develop and provide data migration software to transfer lifetime dog registrations to the centralised registration system.

+$\Box$ Option 2 - Local governments manually enter lifetime dog registrations into the centralised registration system.

+$\Box$ Option 3 - Owners re-register their lifetime dog registration on the centralised registration system.

+Please indicate reasons for your preference:

+Once the central system is ready and a data extract schema known and tested, why would all the records not be transferred at a given point in time?

 22. Are there other options for transferring existing dogs onto the centralised system?

+I don't know, are there?

-23. Which of the following would you support to cover the costs of migrating existing data? ☐ an increase in the registration fee ☐ a one-off payment by dog owners ☐ other ☑ none hould lifetime dog registrations be transferred to the new system?
-Yes Questions - Local Governments us a) ease indicate your local government district and the software you currently se for your dog register: Local Government district: Dog register software: is No lave you modified the software you currently use?
-Yes No Unsure s your local government easily able to identify lifetime dog registrations in our dog register?
-Yes No Unsure low many lifetime dog registrations does your local government currently ave?
+- 23. Which of the following would you support to cover the costs of migrating existing data? - $\hfill\square$ an increase in the registration fee - $\Box$ a one-off payment by dog owners - □ other none Cost should be borne by the State Government - it is their initiative

-Dog owners should not be liable for this cost, they have already paid a registration fee.
-The cost should be borne by the State Government